Epsilon Chamaeleontis

-Epsilon Chamaeleontis, Latinized from ε Chamaeleontis, is a triple star located in the southern circumpolar constellation Chamaeleon.
+Epsilon Chamaeleontis is a triple star located in the southern circumpolar constellation Chamaeleon.
+Its name is a Bayer designation that is Latinized from ε Chamaeleontis, and abbreviated Epsilon Cha or ε Cha.
 The primary and secondary have apparent magnitudes of 5.33 and 6.02, making them visible to the naked eye.
 Hipparcos parallax measurements place the system at a distance of 360 light years and is currently receding with a heliocentric radial velocity of 13 km/s.

-The primary has a stellar classification of B9 Vn:, indicating that it is a B-type main-sequence star with broad/nebulous absorption lines due to rapid rotation.
-However, there is uncertainty behind the suffix.
-It has 2.9 times the mass of the Sun and 2.3 times its solar radius.
-It radiates a bolometric luminosity 100 times that of the Sun from its photosphere at an effective temperature of 10617 K, giving it a bluish-white hue.
-It is a relatively young star with an age of only 3 million years.
-Like many hot stars it spins rapidly, having a projected rotational velocity of 265 km/s.
-Epsilon Chamaeleontis B or HJ 4486B is also a dwarf star of undetermined 'A' spectral type with an effective temperature of about 9600 Kelvin, being based on the lesser apparent visual magnitude of +6.1, and is about 3.0 solar masses.
+Properties

 The binary nature of this system was first observed during February 1836 when Sir John Herschel found it as the close double star, HJ 4486AB.
-Observations throughout the 20th Century have been slowly reducing, whose latest separation is 0.364 arcsec in position angle 211°, as determined on date 1997.0905 using CCD speckle interferometry by E.P.
-Horch et al. (1997).
-It is a likely binary system, though no formal orbit has yet been determined.
+In 2016, it was discovered that Epsilon Chamaeleontis A it a binary system itself, with components designated Aa and Ab, thus making the system triple.
+The inner (Aa-Ab) system has an orbital period of 6.43 years and a high eccentricity of 0.643, while the outer (A-B) system has an orbital period of 751 years and a circular orbit.

-Both stars are members of Scorpius-Centaurus Association or the smaller portion known as the Lower Centaurus Crux subgroup.
-The double star forms the nucleus of the very young Epsilon Chamaeleontis stellar group, which comprises at least 36 stars.
+The system is a member of the Scorpius-Centaurus Association or the smaller portion known as the Lower Centaurus Crux subgroup.
+The system forms the nucleus of the very young Epsilon Chamaeleontis stellar group, which comprises at least 36 stars.
 The nebulosity and star formation occurring in this region is currently a very important line of study in the southern hemisphere, whose proximity to the Sun is yielding new astrophysical information.
 Several papers have been published in the last few years on Lower Centaurus Crux subgroup of stars in the far southern constellations of Musca, Chamaeleon and Octans holding the south celestial pole.